BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 There was enough spot capacity and there was no need for fallback.
 Therefore, we didn't prioritize automated on-demand fallbacks.

 Then, all our instance types (+10) went _InsufficientInstanceCapacity_ at the same time.
-We could only work around with a manual ASG we have from our first days on Kubernetes at AWS, on which we could launch on-demand instances.
+We could only work around with a manual ASG we have from our first days on Kubernetes at AWS, on which we could launch on-demand instances as a last-resort fallback.

 Now, we’re using cluster-autoscaler with the expander priority to automatically fallback on lower priority ASGs (see above Scalability/Cluster-autoscaler).